 It was big news in Chicago fine dining when Maple & Ash opened as a swanky, badass 21st-century version of the venerable Chicago steakhouse.
 In the Gold Coast neighborhood off Mag Mile, it makes sense that Maple & Ash trades in superlatives.
 Think pink sequined cowboy hats for ladies who order the bone-in ribeye steak, caviar bumps, and champagne super soakers.
 Plus 650 wines…by the glass.
 Downstairs, there’s a clubby feel for lunch and libations, while upstairs has a dark and sultry vibe that’s perfect for a date night or a night on the town.
 8 W. Maple St.

-Maybe it’s because Chef Bruce Sherman is a Chicago native (who happened to study at the prestigious Ecole Ferrandi in Paris), or maybe it’s because his staff is just so darn sweet, but dinner at North Pond always feels like going home.
-If home happens to be a cozy former boat house with a Michelin star on the wall in Chicago’s Lincoln Park, that is.
+Dinner at North Pond always feels like going home — if home happens to be a cozy former boat house with a Michelin star on the wall in Chicago’s Lincoln Park, that is.
 The short stroll through the park to North Pond gives a hungry diner time to anticipate Sherman’s generous cuisine, where America meets France in the least pretentious way.
 Warm up by the fireplace in the winter, enjoy the birdsong in summer, and appreciate the glowing oak of the Prairie-style decor all year round with a thoughtful menu that changes with the seasons.
 2610 N. Cannon Drive

 Granted, it’s not that easy to spot the entrance to Oriole on the alley-side ground floor of a defunct glue factory in the West Loop.
 But once you realize your GPS is correct, and you see the discreet sign on the black-painted brick, you’re in for a treat.
 There’s the cinematic entrance to the den-like restaurant via a former freight elevator door.
 With only 28 seats and an open kitchen, the feeling is intimate.
 And every detail, from the soft lighting that shines perfectly on each table to the creamy paper lanterns floating from the ceiling, is a zen-like poem of understatement.
 Because here, the focus is on Chef Noah Sandoval’s multi-course tasting menu; an exquisite experience that unfolds in perfect harmony as an ode to American cuisine in all its culturally diverse facets, textures, and tastes.
 661 W. Walnut St.